wp-plugins/suggest-review/readme.txt

 == Changelog ==

+= 1.2.0 =
+* When submitting comments, the review flag was always set and comments would be lost.
+This is now fixed.
+* Changed the_content filter priority to interact better with other plugins.
+* Added comment field directly to plugin so that comments are separate from post comments.
+* Changed time of mark and last update to use local time instead of UTC.

 = 1.1.0 =
 * Added ability to change text for emails to authors and digest email
 * Added link to plugin settings from the admin plugin listing